 Digital Europe Programme is an investment programme in digital capacities and wants to make an impactful contribution to the capacity of European Digital Innovation Hubs.
-It therefore proposes to invest between 0,5 and 1M€ per year in each hub.
-Together with the contribution of the MS, this would add up to a significant investment between 1 and 2 M€ per year per EDIH, or between 7 and 14M€ during the 7 years programme.
+The Commission therefore proposes to invest between 0,5 and 1ME per year in each hub.
+Together with the contribution of the MS, this would add up to a significant investment between 1 and 2 ME per year per EDIH.
+With the current budget proposal for Digital Europe, it is foreseen to support between 130 - 260 hubs in the EU.
+These numbers will be adapted once the final budget is agreed with the European Council and Parliament.

 For the geographical distribution, it is proposed to leave maximum flexibility to the Member States.
-They get the responsibility to designate a number of hubs, geographically spread over their territory, that respond to the demand of industry and public sector while taking into account existing assets of the country.
+Every Member State will get a pre-defined share 11 of the overall funding available for EDIHs in Digital Europe Programme.
+They subsequently get the opportunity to designate a number of hubs, geographically spread over their territory, that respond to the demand of industry and public sector while taking into account existing assets of the country.
 Special measures can be proposed for the outermost regions.
 Depending on the needs of individual hubs, it can be decided to invest more in some and less in others.